 California State University encourages all members of the campus communities to contact UPD when they have been the victim of or have witnessed criminal actions.
 The Clery Act requires certain individuals that are designated as Campus Security Authorities (CSAs) to promptly report allegations of Clery qualifying crimes that occur within a campus’ Clery Geography reported to them for inclusion in the ASR.

-Campus Security Authorities include: campus police or security departments; individuals responsible for security; individuals/offices designated to receive crime reports; and any other official with significant responsibility for student and campus activities (including residence hall directors, coaches, faculty advisers, student life coordinators, etc).
+Campus Security Authorities include: campus police; individuals responsible for security; individuals/offices designated to receive crime reports; and any other official with significant responsibility for student and campus activities (including residence hall directors, coaches, faculty advisers, student life coordinators, etc).

 CSA’S are required to report certain criminal offenses that have occurred on-campus, in student housing, on public property immediately adjacent to campus and at other university owned/controlled buildings that are separate from the main campus.
 Schools must also make a good faith effort to obtain statistics from local police for the same reportable locations.

-For statistical purposes, all CSAs are required to promptly report to the Clery Director or designee crimes, including hate crimes, which are reported to them in their capacity as CSAs, to help inform whether a timely warning or emergency notification to the campus community is warranted.
-CSA’s report to the Clery Director or designee include, if known:
+CSAs are required to promptly report to the Clery Director, or designee, all crimes, including hate crimes, which are reported to them in their capacity as CSAs, to help inform whether a timely warning or emergency notification to the campus community is warranted.
+A CSA’s report to the Clery Director should include, if known:

 In the event the victim does request confidentiality, enough information must be obtained and provided by the CSA about the criminal incident to prevent over-reporting or “double-counting” of the incident.